jerickjoe111/launch-school/RB130/01_blocks/examples.md

 ## Why use blocks in our own methods:

-Two main use cases for using blocks in your own methods are:
+The wo main use cases for using blocks in your own methods are:

 1. To defer some implementation code to method invocation decision.